Al-Walid II: Death

 Yazid slipped into Damascus and deposed al-Walid in a coup, following this up with a disbursement of funds from the treasury.
 The caliph was besieged in a castle outside the city.
 He fought well, but on April 16, 744, at Al-Aghdaf, in modern Jordan, he was defeated and killed by the forces of Sulayman ibn Hisham.
 He was succeeded by his cousin Yazid III.

 According to Yazid's own account, Yazid sent Abd al-Aziz ibn al-Hajjaj to meet Walid at al-Bakhra.
 'Abd al-Aziz offered to set up a tribal assembly (shura) to decide the future of the realm.
 Walid rejected this offer and attacked, by which action he lost his life.

 Family

 One of Uthman ibn Muhammad ibn Abi Sufyan's, daughter, Atika bint Uthman ibn Muhammad, was wed to the Umayyad caliph al-Walid II.
+Al-Walid had also taken two singers Shuhda and Al-Nawar as concubines.

 Al-Walid II had two sons, al-Hakam and Uthman.
 He nominated them as his successors.
 After the victory and accession of Yazid III, the latter had Uthman and Hakam imprisoned.